 I encourage students to set high expectations for themselves, with a safety net of being able to work through a problem with me or their fellow students.
 Since my courses tend towards the applied, I employ practicum-style projects and examinations so students have an opportunity to demonstrate they have accomplished the course objectives over the course of the semester.
 When practical, I assign group projects to encourage students to gain additional perspectives for problem-solving.
-I have found that the best way to learn something is to teach it to others, so I encourage peer-to-peer learning and evaluation opportunities.
+My assessment methods include quizzes, short papers, projects, and presentations so students have multiple avenues for polishing their communication skills.
+I have found that the best way to learn something is to teach it to others, so I encourage peer-to-peer learning and rubric-based evaluation opportunities.
 I strive to provide prompt evaluation and return grades quickly so students can incorporate the feedback.

 INSTRUCTIONAL METHODS: Each student must spend 8 hours in the laboratory each week, to be split into two four-hour blocks, with no more than two students in the lab at any one time.
 Additional time outside of this schedule may be required to complete assignments and the diagnostic unknown project.

 As this is a professional internship, students will be starting hands-on duties the first week of class.
 Students will work alongside diagnosticians, first observing techniques, then performing them later in the semester, as the need arises for that skill during the diagnosis of real plant disease samples.
 Each technique is listed in a sheet to be completed by the end of the semester.
 The final exam is hands-on diagnosis of an unknown sample (provided by the instructor).
 An oral presentation to the class and laboratory staff, detailing the process of diagnosis of the unknown, is required in the last two weeks of the semester.
-COVID protocol for 2021: In the event of an outbreak in the lab, whether intern or lab staff, the internship will flip to a virtual discussion and demonstration course via the Canvas site.